Phase separation in ion-irradiated compound semiconductors: an alternate route to ordered nano-structures: Stability Analysis

-Given the quadratic nature of the equation for $\sigma_{+}\left(k\right)$, it is in general not possible to obtain a simple closed-form expression for the most unstable mode $k^{*}$.
-However, from the form of Equation \ref{eqn: quadratic-solution-of-sigma}, we see that the system is stable if both $\tau>0$ and $\sigma>0$, but unstable if either one is negative.
+To obtain a more quantitative treatment of the instability criteria, we first recall that Equation~(\ref{eqn: quadratic-solution-of-sigma-PS}) is stable is stable if both $\tau>0$ and $\sigma>0$, but unstable if either one is negative.
 Hence, a bifurcation from stability to instability occurs when either

 or